Qwez-source/GPT4Zero/README.md

 ## About

-CmdGpt is designed to be a user-friendly alternative to GPT4Free.
+GPT4Zero is designed to be a user-friendly alternative to GPT4Free.

 ## Using ChatGPT 🤖

-Here’s how you can use CmdGpt to interact with ChatGPT:
+Here’s how you can use GPT4Zero to interact with ChatGPT:

 ```python
 from CmdGpt import CmdGpt_lib